-Your child may get these side-effects when they first start taking trihexyphenidyl hydrochloride.
-They will usually get better within a week or so as your child's body gets used to the medicine.
-Continue to give trihexyphenidyl as your doctor has told you to during this time.
-If any of these sideeffects continue for longer than a week or so, or if you are worried, contact your doctor.
+Your child may get the following side-effects when they first start taking gabapentin.
+These usually settle down within a week or so as their body gets used to the medicine.
+Continue to give gabapentin as your doctor has told you to during this time.
+If any of these side-effects continue for longer than a week, or you are worried, contact your doctor.